MPAGS-CPP-2020/mpags-day-2-Anjaaaa/src/README.md

 In order to build the program, run `cmake ../src` in the `build` folder and compile using `make` also in the `build` folder.

-If no input file is supplied, `mpags-cipher` will wait for user input from the keyboard until RETURN followed by CTRL-D are pressed.
+If no input file is supplied, `mpags-cipher` will wait for user input from the keyboard until RETURN followed by CTRL-D are pressed (or from a file).
 To ensure the input text can be used with the character sets known to classical ciphers, it is transliterated using the following rules: